MorningCappuccino/APLISENS-Configurator/README.md

 ###May be on future
  -Admin panel with login.
 Do you want?
- -Text file for page's title or How make multilanguage site?
+ -Text file for page's title or How make __multilanguage site__?
+ -Exception message for "make bad on admin panel"